zteeed/zteeed.github.io/_posts/2020-11-10-introduction-to-hacking-android.md

 Let's take the case of a known temporary mail service TempMail (<a href="https://temp-mail.org/">https://temp-mail.org/</a>).
 While the service has provided completely free access to its API for years, restrictions on its use have had to be put in place to avoid recurring abuse.

 ## Android application analysis

 Let's analyze network traffic:

-After installing the APK on an Android, one uses <a href="https://www.charlesproxy.com">Charles Web Debugging Proxy</a>, a cross-platform HTTP debugging proxy server application written in Java.
+After installing the APK on an Android, let's use <a href="https://www.charlesproxy.com">Charles Web Debugging Proxy</a>, a cross-platform HTTP debugging proxy server application written in Java.
 It allows the user to view HTTP, HTTPS, HTTP/2 and TCP port enabled traffic accessible from, to or through the local computer.
-The telephone is controlled on the PC using scrcpy, to facilitate the visualization of the requests according to the actions on the telephone. (<a href="https://github.com/Genymobile/scrcpy">https://github.com/Genymobile/scrcpy</a>)
+The mobile phone is controlled on the computer using <a href="https://github.com/Genymobile/scrcpy">scrcpy</a>, to facilitate the visualization of the requests according to the actions on the telephone.

 <img class="img_posts" src="/images/posts/AndroidHacking/android1.png">

-We notice that very little network flow leaves the application to the https://mob1.temp-mail.org server, and we notice that only two endpoints are used:
+We notice that a very little network flow leaves the application to the <a href="https://mob1.temp-mail.org">https://mob1.temp-mail.org</a> server, and we notice that only two endpoints are used:

 1) `/request/domains/format/json` allows you to retrieve the list of domains from which email addresses are generated: